-NOTE: In Annex J of this ETA, formulae are given for the evaluation of the eccentricities in the most common cases.

-Separation of the sliding surfaces may lead to wear due to contamination and increased deformation due to lack of confinement of the ROBO® SLIDE L2 sheet.
-As this could endanger long term fitness for use, the achievement of the edge pressure $\sigma{RSL2}$ = 0 is considered as serviceability limit state.
+Note: In Annex I, formulae are given for the evaluation of the eccentricities in the most common cases.
+Separation of sliding surfaces may lead to wear due to contamination and increased deformation due to lack of confinement of the ROBO®SLIDE L2 sheet.
+As this could endanger long term fitness for use, the achievement of the edge pressure $\sigma{RSL} = 0$ is considered as serviceability limit state.

-With the exception of guides, it shall be verified that $\sigma{RSL2} \ge 0$ under the characteristic combination of actions.
+It shall be verified that $\sigma{RSL} \ge 0$ under the characteristic combination of actions.
 In doing so the sliding material shall be assumed to be linear elastic and the backing plates shall be deemed to be rigid.
-The condition $\sigma{RSL2} \ge 0$ is satisfied when the total eccentricity $e_t$ falls within the kernel of the projected area.
+The condition $\sigma{RSL} \ge 0$ is satisfied when the total eccentricity falls within the kernel of the projected area.